-KÖSTER IN 2 is a resin for the elastic sealing of dry cracks and for water-bearing cracks which were pre-injected.
-Water-bearing cracks should be pre-injected with KÖSTER IN 8.
+KÖSTER IN 2 is a resin for the elastic sealing of dry cracks and for water-bearing cracks which were injected e.g. with KÖSTER IN 8 beforehand.
 This medium-reactive resin has a low viscosity.

-KÖSTER IN 5 is a EN 1504-5 certified elastic injection resin for injection into moist cracks with a long pot life, a low viscosity, and a high elastic retraction.
+KÖSTER IN 5 is a EN 1504-5 certified, elastic injection resin for injection into moist cracks with long pot life, a low viscosity and a high elastic retraction.
 It is suitable for crack injection and hose injection.

-KÖSTER KB-Pox IN is a low viscosity epoxy injection resin for crack injection.
+KÖSTER KB-Pox IN is a low viscous epoxy injection resin for crack injection.
 Due to its high rate of penetration into porous substrates and its excellent adhesion to concrete, stone, masonry and metal, KÖSTER KB-Pox IN permanently seals and bridges cracks and and restores structural integrity.
 The material does not contain any fillers or softeners and thereby sedimentation is avoided.